Folium Gardens

 Look And Feel

-• Look and feel: ‘Wild’ and informal.
-Not too manicured, natural.
+• Look and feel: ‘Wild’ and informal and not too manicured.
 Evoke memories of childhood garden rural/green.
 Seasons important.
-No straight lines, curved shapes preferred.
-Winding paths.
-No straight/boxy raised beds.
+No straight lines, curved shapes and winding pathways.

 • Materials: Natural materials including stone, slate, wood.